-There’s a big difference between buying a new house or car for example, than ordering a coffee or snack.
-But, whether it’s a big or small decision, a conscious or unconscious one, we all regularly have to make buying decisions.
+For example, there’s a big difference between buying a new house or car, and ordering a coffee or snack.
+But, whether it’s a big or small decision, a conscious or unconscious one, we all regularly make buying decisions.

 This is why you get more sales from marketing activity that’s :-

 - distinctive – makes customers aware of the brand.

 - relevant – makes customers more likely to consider the brand.

 - engaging – makes customers more likely to try the brand.

 The importance of market research in innovations

 Successful innovation starts when you understand what customers think, feel and do with current brands.
 Successful innovation identifies unmet or poorly met needs. and generates ideas to meet those needs in better ways.

 Successful innovation based on good market research - Starbucks

 Take Starbucks, for example.

-Launched in 1971, it now has 32,660 stores globally and a turnover of over $26bn.
+Launched in 1971, it now has 32,660 stores globally and a turnover of $26bn+.
 But dig into why it’s been successful, and you see the importance of market research in their success.

 You found it on the supermarket shelf, or on the breakfast cafe menu.
 Your choices were limited to adding milk or sugar.

 Starbucks changed all that.
-They created a range of offers and new way of thinking about the coffee shop experience.
+They created a range of offers and new way of thinking about the coffee experience.
 The coffee world looks very different now.
 All those different roasts of coffee beans, and different ways to serve them like espressos, lattes and frappuccinos.

-Starbucks market research and customer insights helped it find these unmet needs and wants in customers.
-It recognised that customers valued knowing more about the products they bought.
+Starbucks market research and insights helped it find these unmet needs and wants in customers.
+It recognised customers valued knowing more about the products they bought.
 Where they came from and how they were made.

 They changed the whole conversation about coffee.

-These insights were the foundation for their business growth.
+These insights were the basis for their business growth.
 They led it to become the huge brand it is today.
-They’re a good example of the importance of market research to create marketing that distinctive, relevant and engaging.
+They’re a good example of the importance of market research in creating distinctive, relevant and engaging marketing activities.